Program overview

 • Opportunities for collaborative work with various professionals in the field.

-• Asynchronous online classes for students enrolled in the online format.
+• Asynchronous online classes for students enrolled in the online delivery format.

-• Engagement in group work for a minimum of 3-6 hours per week.
+• Engagement in group work for a minimum of 3-6 hours per week in virtual settings.

-This program is designed to equip students with the necessary skills to effectively support individuals dealing with addictions and mental health issues, preparing them for a successful career in this vital field.
+This program is designed to equip students with the necessary skills to confidently engage in the mental health sector, ensuring they are well-prepared for their future careers.

 Featured Experiences

-• Capstone project development to apply learned skills in community settings.
+• Capstone projects that allow students to apply their knowledge in community settings.

-• Facilitated peer support and reflection during field seminars.
+• Engagement in facilitated peer support and holistic reflection during field seminars.

 Career Options

-• Addictions Crisis Worker: Provides immediate support and intervention for individuals facing addiction crises.
+• Addictions Crisis Worker: Provides immediate support and intervention for individuals experiencing addiction crises.

-• Withdrawal Management Counsellor: Assists clients in managing withdrawal symptoms and developing coping strategies.
+• Withdrawal Management Counsellor: Assists clients in managing withdrawal symptoms and provides support during recovery.

-• Addictions Counsellor: Works with clients to develop treatment plans and support recovery from substance use disorders.
+• Addictions Counsellor: Works with clients to develop treatment plans and support their recovery journey.

 • Substance Abuse Counsellor: Offers guidance and support to individuals struggling with substance abuse issues.

-• Community Support Worker: Provides assistance and resources to individuals and families in need of support services.
+• Community Support Worker: Provides assistance and resources to individuals in community settings, focusing on mental health and addiction issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.